 I was unable to find out anything about McIntyre or his trial.

 In early 1997 at Appalachian, a student said she was raped by at least six football players while heavily intoxicated.
-Under North Carolina law, sex with someone too incapacitated or intoxicated to give their consent qualifies as rape.

 According to a 1997 News & Observer article, the judicial board acquitted all of the players of forcible sexual offense, which would have resulted in them being expelled.
 They found five guilty only of lewd conduct, one was suspended and the others simply couldn’t play football while on probation.